spack/spack-tutorial/tutorial_modules.rst

 For future sections of the tutorial, we will not use the ``gcc@8.4.0`` compiler.
-Since it is currently the default compiler (our current defualt is the most recent version of gcc available), we will remove it now.
+Since it is currently the default compiler (our current default is the most recent version of gcc available), we will remove it now.

 .. code-block:: console